Turn your ability to lend a compassionate, listening ear into a career where your commitment to helping others is front and centre

 Through a trauma-informed approach to care, you will gain knowledge and skills in psychology over the course of four years to support individuals from diverse backgrounds and improve socially important behaviour, including addictions, health, education, psychological disorders, traumatic injuries, and the treatment of prevalent developmental disabilities.

-This unique program allows you the ability to specialize in therapeutic practices, behavioural sciences, or pursue a general degree in applied psychology in your second year.
+This unique program allows you the ability to specialize in therapeutic practices, behavioural science, or pursue a general degree in applied psychology in your second year.
 Included are opportunities for a fully paid internship, applied research, preparation for graduate studies, and applying your training in community settings.

 Program highlights